Sir Abubakar Tafawa Balewa was the first Prime Minister of Nigeria before and after Nigerian independence from Great Britain in 1960.

-During the next ten years Balewa rose in the ranks of the teaching staff, qualifying as a Teacher Grade I in Nigeria in 1944.
-The following year he was admitted to London University Institute of Education, receiving his diploma in 1946.
-Balewa returned to Bauchi Middle School in 1949 as Headmaster and afterwards served briefly as Inspector of Schools in Nigeria.
+During the next ten years, Balewa rose in the ranks of the teaching staff, qualifying as a Teacher Grade I in Nigeria in 1944.
+The following year he was admitted to the London University Institute of Education, receiving his diploma in 1946.
+Balewa returned to Bauchi Middle School in 1949 as Headmaster and afterward served briefly as Inspector of Schools in Nigeria.

 As Prime Minister Balewa helped shape the early foreign policy of Nigeria.
 In 1960 he was instrumental in negotiating a settlement between factions in the Congo Civil War.
 He led his government in a vocal protest of the Sharpeville Massacre in South Africa and attempted unsuccessfully to persuade other British Commonwealth nations to expel South Africa because of its apartheid policies.
 Balewa also was one of the African leaders who encouraged the formation of the Organization of African Unity (OAU).

 Sir Abubakar Tafawa Balewa was killed on January 15, 1966, in Lagos during a military coup d’état which ended The First Republic, Nigeria’s first civilian government.